Microman (wrestler): Consejo Mundial de Lucha Libre (2017–2021)

 At the time Microman completed his training CMLL did not have any other active little people wrestlers, but decided to have several of their mascotas as well as little people wrestlers from the independent circuit, join a newly created "Micro-Estrellas" (Micro Stars) division.
 Microman and El Gallito defeated Zacarías el Perico and Cuije in the first-ever Micro-Estrellas match at one of CMLL's "Kids' day" shows.
 As part of the division, CMLL also hired a Micro-Estrella referee.
 While most matches in CMLL were best-two-out-of-three falls matches, the early Micro-Estrella matches were one fall, but later moved to the traditional two-out-of-three falls format.
 Microman and the Micro-Estrellas would appear on various CMLL shows, as well as make special appearances on the Mexican independent circuit, such as The Crash Lucha Libre, Promociones El Cholo, or Desastre Total Ultraviolento.
 At tall, Microman was the shortest wrestler in Mexico when he made his debut.

 For the first anniversary of the Micro-Estrellas division, CMLL held an eight-micros torneo cibernetico elimination match, featuring the entire active Micro-Estrella division at the time.
 Microman teamed up with Atomo, Guapito, and Zacarías to take on Angelito, Chamuel, El Gallito, and Mije.
 In the end Microman pinned Chamuel to win the tournament.
 Following the anniversary Microman and Chamuel began a long-running storyline feud, which often saw Chamuel either tear Microman's mask open or steal it during a match.
 The Micro-Estrellas made their debut at a major CMLL show on November 11, 2018, when Microman, Atomo, and Gallito defeated Chamuel, Mije, and Zacarías two falls to one on the Día de Muertos show.
 The Microman/Chamuel feud led to the first one-on-one match in the Micro division on August 30, 2019, as part of CMLL's International Gran Prix.
 The match ended in a disqualification as Chamuel was disqualified for throwing his mask to Microman in an attempt to fool the referee.
 The feud between the two led to a Lucha de Apuestas, mask vs. mask match, between the two as part of the CMLL 86th Anniversary Show.
 The match was the first time in 32 years that two "Micros" had a Lucha de Apuestas match.
 Microman won the third and deciding fall, forcing Chamuel to unmask and reveal his real name per lucha libre traditions.
 With the success of the Micro-Estrellas, CMLL introduced the CMLL World Micro-Estrellas Championship in December 2019.
 Microman and five other Micro-Estrellas (Chamuel, Atomo, Gallito, Guapito, and Zacarías) were involved in the elimination match to determine the first champion on December 25.
 In the end Chamuel pinned Microman to eliminate him and win the championship.
+At the CMLL 87th Anniversary Show on September 25, 2020, Microman unsuccessfully challenged Chamuel for the championship.
 In November 2021, Microman announced his departure from CMLL.